All Episodes

 It's controlled by communist political parties with communist agendas.

-Videos purporting to show a finance minister stripped naked and forced to wade through a river.
+Videos reported to show a finance minister stripped naked and forced to wade through a river.

 It's getting pretty intense.

-And again, all because they sought to ban social media because the media companies, the social media companies, would not suppress key information.
+And again, all because they sought to ban social media, because the media companies, these social media companies, would not suppress key information, what they deem to be miss and disinformation.

 I'm not entirely convinced.